Sales Productivity: How Sales Managers Can Get The Most Out Of Their CRM

 When you have the right information at your fingertips, you increase your tools and strategies as a manager.

 CRMs are a tool designed to help you make the best use of the information your team is already encountering each and every day.
 With the right one, combined with the right approach, you can empower your sales team to keep you up-to-date on the big picture while also keeping them focused on individual sales.
-If you want to see how a CRM combined with live virtual assistants streamlines your process, be sure to schedule a Telenotes demo today.
+If you want to see how a CRM combined with a sales productivity platform streamlines your process, be sure to schedule a Telenotes demo today.